Photohaul

 The Local Implementation

-PathRuleSet, computes photo hashes for deduplication, and migrates files viaPathMigratorimplementations (local path, S3, Dropbox, Google Drive, SFTP).
-It supports skipping unchanged files and has configuration-driven folder rules. - Bottleneck: IO-bound traversal and remote API latencies for cloud backends; deduplication hashing cost for large binary sets; ensuring metadata (EXIF) preservation across backends.
+PathRuleSet, computes SHA-256 photo content hashes for deduplication, and migrates files usingPathMigratorimplementations (local path, S3, Dropbox, Google Drive, SFTP).
+It supports dry-runs and skipping unchanged files. - Bottleneck: IO-bound traversal and remote API latencies for cloud backends; deduplication hashing cost for large binary sets; ensuring metadata (EXIF) preservation across backends.

 Comparison to Industry Standards